theoxo/theoxo.github.io/_posts/2020-08-27-review-verified-cps.md

 show: true
 ---
 <p>
 I love machine learning.
-It always fascinates me how what one may at first dismiss as simple curve fitting can in fact overcome seemingly insurmountable tasks.
+It has always fascinated me how what one may at first dismiss as simple curve fitting can overcome seemingly insurmountable tasks.
 Plus, it's just a whole lot of fun training a model and constructing some nice plots.
 </p>